odoo/documentation/content/applications/general/payment_acquirers.rst

    Odoo apps delegate the handling of sensitive information to the certified payment acquirer so that you don't ever have to worry about PCI compliance.

-   This means that no sensitive information (such as credit card numbers or credentials) is stored on Odoo servers or Odoo databases hosted elsewhere.
+   This means that no sensitive information (such as credit card numbers) is stored on Odoo servers or Odoo databases hosted elsewhere.
 Instead, Odoo apps use a unique reference number to the data stored safely in the payment acquirers' systems.

 .. _payment_acquirers/acquirers:

-Payment Acquirers
+Payment acquirers
 =================

 From an accounting perspective, we can distinguish two types of payment acquirers: the payments that